-This is no hard rule, but 3 months is a decent chunk of time though for headway to have been made on content or website changes and to see if things are indeed paying off.
+This is no hard rule, but 3 months is usually a decent chunk of time to make headway on content or website changes and to see if things are indeed paying off.

 If after 3 months you are not making progress, it's time to stop and ask why.

-Usually it comes down to one of three things (sometimes a combo of all three):
+Usually, it comes down to one of three things (sometimes a combo of all three):

 If you’re not hitting the top of Google Search results out of the gate, that’s perfectly okay.
 SEO is an iterative process: by adapting on the fly you can succeed.